Dating Advice

 What They Actually Mean

 To be fair, the people who say "just be yourself" are usually trying to say something reasonable.
 What they actually mean is: do not be fake.
 Do not put on an act.
-Do not pretend to be someone you are not just to impress someone.
+Do not pretend to be someone you are not just to get a reaction.

 But here is the thing people miss: there is a massive gap between "be fake" and "be competent."
-Those are not the only two options.
-You can learn to be better at conversations without being dishonest.
+Those are not the only two options, and you can learn to be better at conversations without being dishonest.
 You can practice reading social cues without becoming a manipulator.
 You can work on your timing, your energy, your ability to listen and respond naturally -- and all of that is still you.

 Being yourself and being skilled are not opposites.
 A musician who practices for ten years is still being themselves when they perform.
 They just got better at expressing what was already inside them.
-The practice did not make them fake.
-It made them capable.
+The practice did not make them fake, it made them capable of showing what was already there.

 What Actually Works

-Social skills are skills.
-That word matters.
-Skills are built through repetition, feedback, and gradual improvement.
+Social skills are skills, and that word matters.
+They are built through repetition, feedback, and gradual improvement.
 Nobody is born knowing how to carry a conversation, handle awkward silences, or read whether someone wants to keep talking.
 Some people learned those things early.
 Others did not.
 Both groups can get there.

 That expectation is backwards.
 If you have spent years avoiding conversations, you are not going to wake up one day and suddenly know what to say.
 You need reps.
 You need to put yourself in situations where you can try, fail, adjust, and try again without the stakes being devastating.